tonyqus/tonyqus/README.md

 - .NET Veteran for 15+ years
 - Major Contributor of NPOI - Microsoft Nuget Top 200 downloads projects
 - Father and Husband
-- Born in Shanghai.
-Proud of being a Shanghaiese

 ### My Working Experiences
 - 16+ years working as a hand-on developer